tutek1/DTLabs/02_Player/lab02.md

     velocity.z = horizontal_velocity.z
 ```

 Now the player is much more controllable.
-However, the player still needs to decelerate because now the player just keeps sliding forever.
+However, the player still needs to slow down (decelerate) because now they just keep sliding forever.

 ### Dampening
-Simplest way to apply the dampening is to multiply the `velocity` with some number just under 1 (for example `0.998`).
+Simplest way to apply the **dampening** is to multiply the `velocity` with some number just under 1 (for example `0.998`).
 But of course we need to account for `delta` since this way the dampening would be much stronger with higher framerates.

-Let's also check if the player wants to move `x_axis` and `z_axis` variables.
-So that we apply dampening only when the player doesn't want to move.
+Let's also check if the player is moving.
+We can do that by checking the `x_axis` and `z_axis` variables, so that we apply dampening only when the player **isn't** moving.
 This way the max speed will be consistent.
-Add this code below clamping of the max speed:
+Add this code below the clamping of the max speed:

 ```GDScript
 if abs(z_axis) < 0.01 and abs(x_axis) < 0.01: